LMCache/LMCache/examples/online_session/README.md

 # Online chat with LLM
 This will help with online chat on vLLM + LMCache.
-No context is given to LLM here.
+The default context is a ffmpeg man page.
 ## Prerequisites
 Your server should have at least 1 GPU.